FAQs

 Why only Saline?

-Sterile saline is readily available and can be found in most pharmacies and supermarkets: we highly recommend Neilmed Piercing Mist.
+Sterile saline is readily available and can be found in most pharmacies and online: we highly recommend Neilmed Piercing Mist.
 This can be purchased in the studio and on our e-commerce store.
 It is priced at £10

 WHY NOT PEROXIDE,TCP,SURGICAL SPIRITS/TEA TREE ETC?